Battle of Waterloo: Prelude

 On 13 March 1815, six days before Napoleon I reached Paris, the powers at the Congress of Vienna declared him an outlaw.
 Four days later, the United Kingdom, Russia, Austria, and Prussia mobilised armies to defeat Napoleon.
 Critically outnumbered, Napoleon knew that once his attempts at dissuading one or more members of the Seventh Coalition from invading France had failed, his only chance of remaining in power was to attack before the coalition mobilised.

-Had Napoleon succeeded in destroying the existing coalition forces south of Brussels before they were reinforced, he might have been able to drive the British back to the sea and knock the Prussian Empire out of the war.
+Had Napoleon succeeded in destroying the existing coalition forces south of Brussels before they were reinforced, he might have been able to drive the British back to the sea and knock Prussia out of the war.
 Crucially, this would have bought him time to recruit and train more men before turning his armies against the Austrians and Russians.

 An additional consideration for Napoleon was that a French victory might cause French-speaking sympathisers in Belgium to launch a friendly revolution.
 Also, coalition troops in Belgium were largely second line, as many units were of dubious quality and loyalty.

 The initial dispositions of Wellington, the British commander, were intended to counter the threat of Napoleon enveloping the Coalition armies by moving through Mons to the south-west of Brussels.
 This would have pushed Wellington closer to the Prussian forces, led by Gebhard Leberecht von Blücher, but might have cut Wellington's communications with his base at Ostend.
 In order to delay Wellington's deployment, Napoleon spread false intelligence which suggested that Wellington's supply chain from the ports in the English Channel would be cut.

 By June, Napoleon had raised a total army strength of about 300,000 men.
 The force at his disposal at Waterloo was less than one third that size, but the rank and file were mostly loyal and experienced soldiers.
 Napoleon divided his army into a left wing commanded by Marshal Ney, a right wing commanded by Marshal Grouchy and a reserve under his command (although all three elements remained close enough to support one another).
 Crossing the frontier near Charleroi before dawn on 15 June, the French rapidly overran Coalition outposts, securing Napoleon's "central position" between Wellington's and Blücher's armies.
 He hoped this would prevent them from combining, and he would be able to destroy first the Prussian army, then Wellington's.